Intermesh/groupoffice-docs/using/dokuwiki.rst

 	$conf['authtype'] = 'authgroupoffice';
 	$conf['useacl'] = 1;

-5. Define the Group-Office config file location and Create 2 new variables in the config file:
+5. Define the GroupOffice config file location and Create 2 new variables in the config file:

 .. code-block:: php